nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 Resulting file `backupadmin.publickey` should be moved to security server and copied to backup encryption keys folder.
 Transfer of the public key does not have to be secure but administrator has to make sure that file is not changed during transfer, for example validating file hash.

+Public keys have to be readable by xroad user.
+This can be done using these commands:

+    chown xroad:xroad backupadmin.publickey
+    chmod ug=r, o= backupadmin.publickey

 Private keys corresponding to additional backup encryption public keys must be handled safely and kept in secret.
 Any of them can be used to decrypt backups and thus mount attacks on the security servers.

 ### 13.5 Verifying Backup Archive Consistency

-Security server verifies consistency of backup archives automatically.
-It is also possible to check archives externally.
+During restore security server verifies consistency of backup archives automatically, archives are not checked during upload.
-For checking consistency security servers public key is needed.
-When backups are encrypted then a private key for decrypting archive is also needed (GPG uses "sign then encrypt" scheme, so it is not possible to verify encrypted archives without decrypting them).
+Also, it is possible to verify the consistency of the archives externally.
+For verifying the consistency externally, security server's public key is needed.
+When backups are encrypted, then a private key for decrypting archive is also needed.
+GPG uses "sign then encrypt" scheme, so it is not possible to verify encrypted archives without decrypting them.

 Automatic backup verification is only possible when original security server keypair is available.
 Should keypair on the security server be lost for whatever reason, automatic verification is no longer possible.
-It is recommended to export backup encryption public key and import it into separate secure environment.
-If backups are encrypted security server public key should be imported to keyrings holding additional encryption keys, so that backups can be decrypted and verified in these separate environemnts.
+Therefore, it is recommended to export backup encryption public key and import it into separate secure environment.
+If backups are encrypted, security server public key should be imported to keyrings holding additional encryption keys, so that backups can be decrypted and verified in these separate environments.

 To export security servers backup encryption public key use the following command:

-    gpg --homedir /etc/xroad/gpghome --armor --output server-public-key.gpg --export AA/GOV/TS1OWNER/TS1
+    gpg --homedir /etc/xroad/gpghome --armor --output server-public-key.gpg --export <instanceIdentifier>/<memberClass>/<memberCode>/<serverCode>

-where `AA/GOV/TS1OWNER/TS1` is the security server id.
+where <instanceIdentifier>/<memberClass>/<memberCode>/<serverCode> is the security server id, for example, AA/GOV/TS1OWNER/TS1

-Resulting file (server-public-key.gpg) should then be exported from security server and imported to GPG keystore used for backup archive consistency checking.
+Resulting file (server-public-key.gpg) should then be exported from security server and imported to GPG keystore used for backup archive consistency verification.

 ## 14 Diagnostics